 5. provide means (sound, display, etc.) for indications towards the MCPTT user as specified in subclause 6.2;

 6. support negotiating media plane control channel media level attributes as specified in subclause 4.3; and

+7. support call setup control over pre-established session as specified in subclause 9.2.

 [TS 24.380, clause 5.2.2]

 To be compliant with the on-network procedures in the present document, a floor participant in on-network mode shall: